redbadger/react.london/README.md

 ### Deployment

-The backend is currently on Heroku.
+The editor is currently on Heroku.
 Ask a dev for the details :)